Great for Beginner Instructors

 One of the many things Kajabi excels in is its professional course delivery customization options.
 It’s one of the few online course platforms in the market that let you choose the theme style of how your course content is presented.

 Like Thinkific and Teachable, Kajabi also offers student engagement features like quizzes and assignments (Kajabi calls them Assessments), content dripping, and locking to craft the students’ learning path.

 Kajabi outshines its competitors by offering a mobile app for both Android users and iOS users, a native community forum builder, and advance When/Then automation trigger rules.

 Outside of the course creation realm, Kajabi lets you design your company’s website with its 10+ pre-designed website themes.
-When you choose from one of the themes, you’ll be able to customize each of your pages with Kajabi’s easy to use drag-and-drop editor.
+When you choose from one of the themes, you’ll be able to customize each of your pages with Kajabi’s easy-to-use drag-and-drop editor.

 Where Kajabi hits it out of the park is with its sales and marketing features.
-It’s one of the only online course platforms that offer a full-fledged sales funnel builder and email marketing software.
+It’s one of the only online course platforms that offer a full-fledged funnel builder and email marketing software.

-Kajabi’s sales funnel builder, called the Sales Pipeline Builder, can build out different funnels and the funnel step landing pages associated with the funnel type.
+Kajabi’s funnel builder, called the Sales Pipeline Builder, can build out different funnels and the funnel step landing pages associated with the funnel type.